✅ SAFE — Papaya

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A street dog's tolerance reflects survival, not safety.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about papaya, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With papaya, the factors that matter most are preparation and quantity — not just the safety rating.
 Safe-versus-caution is half the answer; serving size and frequency are the other half.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References